dcdpr/did-btcr2/chapters/CRUD-Operations.md

 The output of encoding the identifier is the newly created DID.

-Note: When creating from a ::Genesis Document::, it is likely that creators will want to include information, such as ::Beacons:: and other service endpoints.
+Note: When creating from a ::Genesis Document::, it is likely that creators will want to include information, such as ::BTCR2 Beacons:: and other service endpoints.
 While services such as ::BTCR2 Beacons:: may require network interactions, e.g., to establish a unique ::Beacon Address:: for updates, they do not require onchain anchoring.